 Rule 12(a) prescribes time limits for the filing of an Answer and for the filing of motions under Rule 12.
-The requirements outlined above should not preclude or interfere with these time limits.
-For the avoidance of doubt, this process also applies to any Rule 12(b) 6) Motion to Dismiss any counterclaim or crossclaim.
+The requirements outlined above do not alter the time limits in Rule 12(a).
+For the avoidance of doubt, this process also applies to any Rule 12(b)(6) Motion to Dismiss any counterclaim or crossclaim.